Buyer of Siemens’ leasing arm in Russia in search of new deals as Western firms leave

-Russia’s Insight Investment Group has purchased a leasing company from the German engineering giant Siemens AG and is considering buying more lessors and fintech firms as the M&A tsunami unleashed by the western sanctions on Russia continues.
+Russia’s Insight Investment Group has purchased a leasing company from the German engineering giant Siemens AG and is considering buying more lessors and fintech firms as the M&A tsunami unleashed by the Western sanctions on Russia continues.
 The Russian company is one of many taking advantage of attractive deals created by the exodus of Western companies from the Russian market, Insight’s CEO, Avet Mirakyan, said in an interview with bne IntelliNews.

 The business landscape in Russia is undergoing a massive transformation as scores of Western companies have left Russia, beset by supply chain woes and reputational risks, following Moscow’s decision to invade Ukraine in February and the “massive package” of sanctions that followed.